 In line with the Code of Practice, the school/setting must prepare and send a report of the meeting to everyone invited to the meeting within 2 weeks of the meeting.

 Within 4 weeks of the review meeting, the local authority must make a decision whether to keep the plan as it is, amend the plan or cease to maintain the plan and notify the child’s parent or young person and the school/setting.

 This portal supports the timely submission of review meeting reports, through the use of the online form, enabling supporting reports from professionals as well as parental views, where they have been provided for the review, to be uploaded.
 It is essential that the form within the portal is completed in full for each child demonstrating a full review of progress and provision for the child/young person.

-Once completed, the form is submitted to the local authority online and a copy circulated to those attending the review meeting.
+Once completed, the form is submitted to the local authority online, providers can then circulate a copy to all those who attended the meeting

 For assistance on the EHC plan review process or Review form please contact the SEND 0-25 Team email@example.com.

 For technical support on accounts or password issues, please contact the One Support Team firstname.lastname@example.org.

 - Model SEN Policy

 - Babcock SEND Conference resources 9th June 2017